asherikov/intrometry/README.md

       allows to disable it by simply providing an empty id.

 - API:
-    - Public API is ROS2 / `pal_statistics_msgs` agnostic, other backends may
+    - Public API is ROS2 / `plotjuggler_msgs` agnostic, other backends may
       be implemented in the future.
     - `initialize()`, `assign()`, and `retract()` methods are "heavy" and are meant to be used sparingly.